 Storytelling is provided on a regular basis to each class by its teachers and also by the Storytelling Specialist.
 Children are encouraged to act out the story and to create their own stories, which can be dramatized.
 Flannel boards and puppets, costumes and props are sometimes used to help children in these efforts.

 Writing is encouraged through the creation of class books and the dictating of children’s own stories, which they can then illustrate.
+We use aspects of a curriculum called Handwriting Without Tears.
 Centers include a variety of materials to provide children additional opportunities to write labels, signs, lists, notes and/or correspondence to friends and family.
 The dramatic play area may include paper pads and pencils for pretend phone messages, shopping lists, doctor’s prescriptions, etc.

 The teaching of beginning letter sounds through games, manipulatives and other classroom activities is provided for four and five year olds.
 Visual and auditory discrimination activities are a part of every class’s language arts curriculum.
 These include games and materials for free choice and teacher directed activities.
-For teaching letter sounds, we have been using aspects of a curriculum called Fletcher’s Place which includes hand motions to go with letter sounds.
+For teaching letter sounds, we have been using aspects of a curriculum called Sounds in Motion which includes hand motions to go with letter sounds.